 Make sure an appointment has been scheduled for you at Chippewa Valley Orthopedics & Sports Medicine for approximately 2 weeks after surgery.
+At that time you will be fitted for a custom-made removable splint by an occupational therapist.

 Brent D. Carlson, M.D.
+Chippewa Valley Orthopedics & Sports Medicine (715) 832-1400

-Chippewa Valley Orthopedics & Sports Medicine (715) 832-1400 Revised 2017
+Revised 2017